Skip to content

 Is there stamp duty on selling shares?

-No. Stamp duty on the UK shares is only payable when you are buying them.
+No, stamp duty on UK shares is only payable when you buy them.

 4 thoughts on “UK shares without stamp duty”